 Distribution strategy change in the near future

-Today, the main forces of insurance companies are focused on digitalizing relationships with customers and increasing the use of data for analytics.
+Today, the main forces of companies are focused on digitalizing relationships with customers and increasing the use of data science in insurance.
 Insurers learned to create, test, and launch prototypes of InsurTech solutions in the distribution within several months.
 As we mentioned earlier, the three main areas that companies need to focus on are customers, sellers, and additional sales promoters.

 Companies need to focus on the customer preferences that have emerged in the new environment.
 For example, the conditions and procedures for issuing insurance products should be simplified.
 Research shows that some clients are unable to remotely obtain insurance in its current form by themselves, even with all the necessary instructions.
 It is necessary to use all the possibilities of modern telecommunications in order to recreate contact with a client in a remote format.
 For example, telemedicine tools can help, if necessary, to consult with a doctor when applying for health insurance.